 Seth Burnard (Poster) is a second year MLIS student and the treasurer for the Future Librarians for Intellectual Freedom at the University of Alberta.
 His Bachelor of Arts in History is also from the University of Alberta.
 He is a settler who was born in Regina (Wascana) on Treaty 4 land, though he has lived on non-seceded and Treaty 6 land for many years.
 His preferred pronouns are he/him.

 Merran Carr-Wiggin (D10, Poster) is completing her MLIS degree at the University of Alberta, and is a visiting student at Dalhousie University.
+In May she will begin a position with Dalhousie University Libraries as the Research Information System Coordinator.
+She was a Library Assistant and Summer Programmer at Edmonton Public Library, and works professionally across Canada as an actor in theatre and film.
 Her current interests include cultural memory and the use of voice techniques for library professionals.
 She is a host of Shout for Libraries.
-She was a Library Assistant and Summer Programmer at Edmonton Public Library, and works professionally across Canada as an actor in theatre and film.

 Megan Clark (D7) relocated to Yellowknife, Northwest Territories to work as the Public Service Librarian at the small but mighty Yellowknife Public Library.
 In her previous lives she worked for rural libraries in southern Alberta, was an arts reporter at the CKUA Radio Network, and drove a bookmobile.